xxshady/altv-xrpc/README.md

 rpc.offServer("example") // remove listener
 rpc.emitServer("example", 123)
   .then(result => console.log("server rpc result:", result))

+  // possible reasons of rejection:
+  // listener is running too long (more than 15 seconds) (error code: Expired)
+  // listener is not added for that rpc name (error code: HandlerNotRegistered)
-  .catch(e => console.error("something went wrong", e.stack)
+  // this rpc is already running and no response has been received yet .catch(e => console.error("something went wrong", e.stack)

 // client <-> webview